nevsnode/gordon/README.md

 Goophry aims to be a very simple, basic and lightweight task-queue.
 It is built utilizing Go, Redis and in this example implementation, PHP.

-There is no direct dependency on PHP, as Goophry just executes commands.
-This allows the usage of any kind of script or application, as long as it runs on the commandline.
+Goophry just executes commands, which allows the usage of any kind of script or application, as long as it runs on the commandline.

 ## Getting Started

-#### 1) Build
+#### 1) Setup

 ```sh
 # get/update necessary libraries